Alfred Yarrow: Personal life

 He lived in Greenwich, London for some years, occupying Woodlands House in Mycenae Road, Westcombe Park for some years from 1896.
 In 1899, Yarrow encouraged a young engineer who lived nearby in Greenwich, Alexander Duckham, to specialise in lubricants, leading to the establishment of the Duckhams oil company.

 Created a baronet in 1916, Sir Alfred displayed extensive philanthropic tendencies throughout his later years, donating towards: a convalescent home on the Isle of Dogs for the benefit of children; residences for soldiers' widows in Hampstead Garden Suburb (the Barnett Homestead, Erskine Hill); a school, the Royal Merchant Navy College, in Berkshire; a home and hospital for children in Broadstairs, Kent; a scholarship at University College London; fellowships for research in natural science at Girton College, Cambridge; a gallery at Oundle School in Northamptonshire; and medical research at the Royal London Hospital, Whitechapel, among other noble causes.
 He also left a bequest to the Institution of Civil Engineers.

 His first wife, married in 1875, was Minnie Florence Franklin, daughter of Theodosia (née Balderson; daughter of Major G. R. Balderson) and Frank Franklin.
-Frank's family were Jewish emigrants from Germany.
+Frank Franklin's family were Jewish emigrants from Germany.
 Yarrow's daughter Minnie Ethel Yarrow was invested as an Officer of the Order of the British Empire (OBE); she married on 18 December 1900 Dr Bertrand Dawson physician to King George V. The actor Damian Lewis is their great-grandson.

 Yarrow married his second wife Eleanor Cecilia Barnes on 2 December 1922.

 He was succeeded by his son Harold (1884–1962).
 His younger son, 2/Lt Eric Fernandez Yarrow (born 5 January 1895), was killed in action, aged 20, on 8 May 1915, whilst serving with the Argyll & Sutherland Highlanders.
 In 1918, he donated an Art Gallery to Oundle School in Eric's memory which is known as the Yarrow Gallery.
 Son Norman Alfred Yarrow (10 July 1891 – 1956) ran Yarrows shipyards in Victoria, British Columbia.

 Yarrow had two other daughters, Florence Yarrow (d.
 8 March 1948) and Evelyn Yarrow (d.
 13 January 1963).

 He died on 24 January 1932 and is buried in Highgate Cemetery.

 Honours and recognition

+Yarrow was elected an honorary member of the American Society of Mechanical Engineers in 1914 in recognition of his work on high speed vessels, marine engines, and the Yarrow boiler.

-In addition to his Baronetcy he was further honoured in 1922 as a Fellow of the Royal Society, and received an honorary degree of LLD from Glasgow University in 1924.
+In addition to his Baronetcy (1916), he was further honoured in 1922 as a Fellow of the Royal Society, and received an honorary degree of LLD from Glasgow University in 1924.

 He was inducted into the Scottish Engineering Hall of Fame in 2024.